purplecon/2024.purplecon.nz/_scripts/talkdata.md

 ## Data breaches: your casual end of year security problem

-This talk is aimed at those new to security.
-Every year (financial year) organisations send out tax summaries.
-Undesirably some of these are vulnerable to Insecure Direct Object Reference.
-This talks provides an intro to this area of security and how to avoid it
+Could you spot the next data leak?
+How secure are windows?
+This talk is at all levels.

 ### Adam Black

-A software engineer with a passion for security
+Adam Black is a Senior Software Engineer at Canva.
+Adam has a passion for security.

 <hr />